Demographics of Sabah: Other bumiputeras

-Sabah also has other minority indigenous ethnic groups, other than the four largest indigenous groups (Kadazandusun, Bajau, Melayu Brunei, and Murut).
-These include the Rungus, Orang Sungei, Iranun, Bonggi, Kwijau, Paitan, Lun Bawang, Lundayeh, Kedayan, Iban, Binadan, Bisaya, Kokos, Rumanau, Lotud, Minokok, Tidung, Kagayan, Tatana, Tagaas, Ubian, Kimaragang, Bajau Laut, Ida'an, Inokang, and Sonsogon.
+Sabah also has other minority indigenous ethnic groups, other than the four largest indigenous groups (Kadazan-Dusun, Bajau, Brunei Malays, and Murut).
+These include other Dusun groups such as the Bonggi, Inokang, Kimaragang, Kwijau, Liwan, Lotud, Minokok, Sonsogon, Tagahas, Tatana, Tindal and Tobilung, the Rungus, Paitanic group such as Orang Sungei, Rumanau, Tombonuo and Paitanic Dusuns, Iranun, Lun Bawang, Lundayeh, Kedayan, Iban, Bisaya, Kokos, Tidung, Ida'an, and Bajau sub-groups such as the Binadan, Kagayan, Ubian, and Sea Bajau.

 Still, the ethnic identification is fluid—some individuals might identify as belonging to one of the major ethnic groups in Sabah (such as the Rungus and Orang Sungei being sub-ethnics of Kadazan-Dusun, or the Kedayan and Kokos being sub-ethnics of Malay), while others insist on identifying as a separate ethnic group.

 The categorisation under the term "other bumiputeras" for official usage has brought some controversy.
 For example, there was speculation that the term was misused to include counting Filipino and Indonesian immigrants who were naturalised either through some connivance elements in state bureaucracy or fraudulent documents.